What makes a solar eclipse?

 They are times to suspend moving toward them, just for a day.
 Instead, focus on what you want to dissolve or reverse.

-Our November and December Monthly Video training (for full subscribers only) goes deeper into this upcoming solar eclipse.
+The Monthly Video training (for premium subscribers only) goes deeper into the next solar eclipse.

 Use this practical wisdom with your color-coded Conscious Calendar, and you’ll find that this eclipse – and all the others to follow – can be a fantastic time to get lady luck and your habits on your side.